luminovang/documentation/routing/prefix-attribute.md

 #[Prefix(pattern: '/page/admin')]
 class AdminController extends BaseController
 {
    // Class methods handling /page/admin routes
 }
 ```

-In this example, the `AdminController` handles all routes under `/page/admin`.
+In this example, the `AdminController` handles all HTTP routes that start with `/page/admin`.

 ***